Office of the Ombudsman

 Sometimes a student just doesn’t know where to go for certain kinds of help.
 Typical issues that our ombudsman assists students with are:

-- A student has been accused of breaking the college’s code of conduct and needs an objective professional outside the judicial process to speak with for advice.
+A student has been accused of breaking the college’s community standards of conduct and needs an objective professional outside the judicial process to speak with for advice.